oroinc/documentation/crm/install_upgrade/recommendations/parameters_yml.rst

           # website search engine configuration
           website_search_engine_index_name: oro_website_search

-          # Used to hide backend under specified prefix, should be started with "/", for instance "/admin"
+          # Used to hide backend under specified prefix, should start with "/" and should not end with "/", for instance "/admin"
           web_backend_prefix:         '/admin'

           session_handler:        session.handler.native_file